- Food and Cooking»

+Tilapia fish is a good tasting fish.
+Contained in this hub will be a fish recipe for tilapia fish.
 I've always loved to cook but there was a time several years ago when I never cooked fish.
 I don't know why.
 It was never appealing to prepare it.
-I would eat it in restaurants or at the homes of family members or friends, but would never prepare it myself.
+I would eat fish in restaurants or at the homes of family members or friends, but would never prepare it myself.
 For many reasons, including wanting to maintain good health, my preferences have matured.
-If you are vegetarian (not vegan), not allergic to seafood, and not pregnant and having to limit seafood intake, then you might enjoy this recipe.
-If you are an occasional meat eater or a frequent meat eater that is trying to cut down, especially on red meat to lower fat intake, then this is also a recipe for you!
+If you are vegetarian (not vegan), not allergic to seafood, and not pregnant and having to limit seafood intake, then you might enjoy this recipe for tilapia fish that is tasty and inexpensive.
+If you are an occasional meat eater or a frequent meat eater that is trying to cut down, especially on red meat to lower fat intake, then this tilapia fish recipe is also a recipe for you!

 There are so many types of fish (cod, tuna, tilapia, etc.) and other seafood (calamari, scallops, shrimp, lobster, etc.) and ways available to cook them.
 This recipe calls for tilapia specifically, a very delicious and economical fish to prepare.
 Rich in healthy omega-3s, It can be purchased raw, cleaned and scaled in many supermarkets, stores, wholesale venues that carry food in addition to clothing and other supplies.
 You can often find great deals on groceries in retail stores that sell much more than groceries.
 One whole tilapia can cost little more than $2!
 If you have experience with going fishing as a hobby and catching your own, then great!
 For this recipe, you want to serve up plates of one tilapia (with rice) per (adult) person.
 This will make a very filling portion.
 You can feed a family of 4 for just around $10.
 Now, didn't I say it is economical?
 Below are all the ingredients you will need, your guide to cooking a great tilapia dinner tonight!
 Use of spices can be changed to suit your own tastes or to avoid buying more spices in addition to what you already keep in your home on a daily basis: